nmpellecchia/Reading-List/README.md

 The table is dinamically filled after the JS file sends a get request.
 After that, it will start to listen if the user wants to change some element.

 The editor will check if the user wanted to edit add a new book or edit an already existing one.
 Filling the inputs with the correct information if that's the case.
-After clicking the submit button, and if every input is correct, the program will send the request and the python file will add the corresponding book to the "database" (Given that this is a small project.
+After clicking the submit button, and if every input is correct, the program will send the request and the flask file will add the corresponding book to the "database" (Given that this is a small project.
 Created for the purpose of learning how to make multiple languages interact with each other.
 The program deals with little aumont of data.
 It uses a CSV file).

+To add it, flask will open the file and add it at the end.
+Or, in case of an edit, delete the old value and add the new one.
+Again, is done this way because with the little amount of data it needs to handle, it will not consume a huge amount of resources.

+# Problems I faced

+As this was my first time using Flask, I had to learn the basics and how to render the html templates correctly.
+This was also my first formal attempt (After some individual tests) posting requests besides getting them.